Ethnic German resettlers

 Ethnic German resettlers are ethnic Germans from the successor states of the former Soviet Union and from other Eastern European states.
 By means of a special acceptance process they are entitled to live in Germany.

-Confirming the status of an ethnic German resettler
+Certifying status as an ethnic German resettler

 Being recognised as ethnic German resettlers means that immigrants automatically receive German nationality.
 German ethnicity is key in the acceptance and certification procedure carried out by the Federal Office of Administration The legal basis for accepting ethnic German repatriates is the Federal Expellees Act (BVFG).